pierre-pvln/robots_creator/03_deploying/README.md

-# README file for the .htaccess building blocks deployment scripts
+# README file for the robots.txt building blocks deployment scripts